BertaGN/WebScraping/README.md

 ## Usage

-If you're having troubles with puppeteer you may run the follow script in the terminal: `npm update puppeteer` Go to develop branch to execute the scripts and see the code.
+If you're having troubles with puppeteer you may run the follow script in the terminal: `npm update puppeteer` Go to master branch to execute the scripts and see the code. (git checkout master)

 ### Scrape Customer Support Emails